Bloomington Public Adjuster

 Licensed, Bonded, and Zero Conflict of Interest

-MN Weather and Housing Stock Expertise
+Minnesota Weather and Bloomington Housing Stock Expertise

 Xactimate Mastery and Scope Rebuilding

 Xactimate is the gold standard for insurance claims, and most homeowners' initial estimates are low because adjusters operate under time pressure and insurer guidelines that cap what can be claimed per square foot.
-We rebuild your scope from first principles: ground-to-roof inspection, measurement of every damaged section, line-item cost research for current materials, and secondary damage documentation (water intrusion, flashing failures, code upgrades).
+We rebuild your Bloomington scope from first principles: ground-to-roof inspection, measurement of every damaged section, line-item cost research for current materials, and secondary damage documentation (water intrusion, flashing failures, code upgrades).

 Appraisal Clause Expertise and Dispute Resolution

-When insurers deny or underpay, the appraisal clause in your policy allows you to hire an independent appraiser, the insurer hires an appraiser, and if they disagree, an umpire decides.
+When Bloomington insurers deny or underpay, the appraisal clause in your policy allows you to hire an independent appraiser, the insurer hires an appraiser, and if they disagree, an umpire decides.
 Most homeowners never use this tool because they don't know about it or fear the cost.

-Competing adjusters often lack appraisal experience because they don't take enough difficult claims to need it.
+Competing Bloomington adjusters often lack appraisal experience because they don't take enough difficult claims to need it.
 Shoreline has a formal process for every appraisal we file, including forensic engineering support and expert witness coordination if litigation becomes necessary.

-Track Record in Bloomington and Hennepl County
+Track Record in Bloomington and Hennepin County

 Frequently Asked Questions